History of Chinese Americans in Houston: History

 In the late 1930s there were fewer than 50 Chinese in Houston.
 At that time, most families of Chinese ethnicity operated restaurants and small groceries.
-They usually lived in residences behind their business or residences on the upper floors of the buildings housing their businesses.
+They usually lived in residences behind their business or in residences on the upper floors of the buildings housing their businesses.
 Due to racial discrimination they were unable to join labor unions or obtain high-quality jobs.

 The number of Chinese in Houston increased to 121 by the start of World War II.
 During the war, many Chinese from southern states migrated to take advantage of the economy and the population increased by more than twice its size.
 In addition, the Chinese Exclusion Act was revoked in 1943, and the Chinese Communist Revolution replaced the government in the Mainland in 1949, causing more people to leave China.
 The revolution and repeal prompted additional assimilation among those in Houston.
 However, there were still under 1,000 persons of Chinese origin in 1950 in the area, with about 500 in the city.
 As ethnic Chinese could not gain entrance into professional schools at the time, the majority worked in businesses such as groceries and restaurants.

 In the early 1950s the Chinese Merchants' Association moved into an area in the southeastern edge of Downtown Houston in what is today East Downtown, and this Chinatown grew during the 1970s.
 This area is currently referred to as the "Old Chinatown", and still contains some notable landmarks including the original Kim Sơn restaurant.
 Many Chinese businesses have since moved out, and the area is currently undergoing re-development.

 In 1960 there were about 325 people in the city of Houston of Chinese origins.
 In the 1960s there were about 2,500 ethnic Chinese in the Houston area.